|Utagawa Kunisada I

 Ichiryûsai (ー立齋 c.
 1832-42) see red seal below signature at top right

 Tôkaidô Utashige (東海道歌重 c. late Tenpô era, 1830-44)

 Pupils of Hiroshige I

-The following students all used the Utagawa (歌川) surname:
+Hiroshige probably had fewer than twenty students, including the following pupils who all used the Utagawa (歌川) surname:

 Hiroshige II (廣重 1826-1869)

 Shigemasa (重政 same as Hiroshige III, 廣重 1842 / 1843-1894)

 For more about Utagawa Hiroshige I, see John Fiorillo's web page: